-Grays Harbor College offers emergency assistance to students who experience a financial emergency or unanticipated expenses causing financial hardship.
+Grays Harbor College offers emergency assistance to students who experience a financial emergency or unanticipated expenses, causing financial hardship.
+The purpose of emergency financial assistance is to provide a low barrier option for students who are experiencing an unexpected emergency expenses.
+The goal is to cover expenses that affect a student’s ability to stay in college and complete their education.
 Students may seek support with temporary, short-term financial assistance.
-Emergency funding is not intended to provide ongoing relief of recurring expenses or as a consistent supplement for educational purposes.
+Emergency financial assistance is not intended to provide ongoing relief of recurring expenses or as a consistent supplement for educational purposes.

-Emergency assistance are unanticipated or unusual expenses outside of the typical student budget that may hinder the student’s academic progress.
-Costs must have been incurred while enrolled at Grays Harbor College, and costs for a previous or future academic year will not be considered.
-Each case is considered on its own merits.
+Emergency financial assistance is available for expenses outside of the typical student budget that may hinder the student’s academic progress.
+Costs must be for current year while enrolled at Grays Harbor College.
+Costs for a previous or future academic year will not be considered.
+Each application is considered on a case-by-case basis.

 Expenses Covered by Emergency Funding